Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies

-The battery model can be further developed and complicated, by adding degradation mechanisms, which cause time-dependent capacity fade, and eventually with the introduction of restoration methods for the capacity reintegration.
-The capacity fade model for a VRFB, introduced in a more recent study by Jafari et al. \cite{Jafari2021}, focuses on the optimization of the total number of rebalancing events during a whole year and gives a general result for the optimal number of maintenance events for a given number of cycles during the battery's lifetime.
-Nevertheless, in \cite{Jafari2021}, the difference between the sources of electrolyte degradation and capacity fade and the difference between the maintenance events of rebalancing and servicing are not taken into account and neither is the required time for the maintenance event.
-As far as other capacity fade models applied to VRFBs, He et al. \cite{He2016} consider a 38-cell battery system, taking into account the battery capacity fade, without introducing the techno-economic effects of electrolyte maintenance and battery restoration.
+The battery model can be further developed and complicated by adding degradation mechanisms, which cause cycle-dependent capacity fade, and, eventually, with the introduction of maintenance methods for capacity restoration.
+The capacity fade model for a VRFB, introduced in a more recent study by Jafari et al. \cite{Jafari2021}, focuses on optimizing the total number of rebalancing events during a whole year and gives the optimal number of maintenance events for a given number of cycles during the battery lifetime.
+Nevertheless, in \cite{Jafari2021}, there is no distinction in the sources of capacity fade, nor a detailed technical description of the maintenance events and their effect on battery utilization.
+As far as other capacity fade models applied to VRFBs, He et al. \cite{He2016} take into account the capacity fade, without introducing any electrolyte maintenance strategy, and solving the problem as non-linear.